gaetansels/windows-server-nerdnest-lab-2/documentation.md

 Let's begin by mapping out the Global Security groups we are going to make :

-Global groups based on company structure ( the OU's from the first lab) :
+Global Groups (GG) based on company structure ( the OU's from the first lab) :

 - GG_aankoop
 - GG_Administratie